Research

 mTOR in innate immunity

-The innate myeloid immune system is a complex network of cells that protect against disease by identifying and killing pathogens and tumor cells, but it is also implicated in homeostatic mechanisms like tissue remodeling and wound healing.
-Myeloid phagocytes such as monocytes, macrophages, or dendritic cells are at the basis of controlling these immune responses in all tissues of the body.
+Myeloid phagocytes such as monocytes, macrophages, or dendritic cells are at the basis of controlling immune and homeostatic responses in all tissues of the body.

 Our group has shown previously that the mechanistic target of rapamycin (mTOR) pathway is crucially implicated in these innate reactions and serves as a decision maker to control the cellular response to pathogens by regulating the expression of inflammatory mediators such as cytokines, chemokines or interferons.